Quot-scheme limit of Fubini-Study metrics and Donaldson's functional for vector bundles: Background

-The above expansion for the Bergman kernel is called the Tian--Yau--Zelditch expansion, and is essentially a theorem in analysis.
+More precisely, we have that for any $h \in \mathcal{H}_{\infty}$ and $p \in \mathbb{N}$ there exists a sequence $\{ h_{k,p} \}_{k \in \mathbb{N}}$ of Fubini--Study metrics $ h_{k,p} \in \mathcal{H}_k$ such that $h_{k,p} \to h$ as $k \to + \infty$ in the $C^p$-norm.
+The result (\ref{defbergsp2}) follows from the so-called Tian--Yau--Zelditch expansion for the Bergman kernel, which is essentially a theorem in analysis.
 Several proofs have been written especially when $E$ has rank one.
-For higher ranks, we refer to \cite{Catlin}, \cite{Wang2}; see also the book \cite{M-M} and references therein.
+For higher ranks, we refer to \cite{Catlin,Wang2}; see also the book \cite{M-M} and references therein.
 An elementary proof can be found in \cite{BBS2008}.

 Finally, recall that the homogeneous space $\mathcal{B}_k = GL(N_k,\mathbb{C}) / U(N_k)$ has a distinguished Riemannian metric called the bi-invariant metric, with respect to which geodesics can be written as $t \mapsto e^{\zeta t}$ for some $ \zeta \in \mathfrak{gl} (N_k , \mathbb{C})$.
-Recalling the isomorphism $GL(N_k,\mathbb{C}) / U(N_k) \ni \sigma \mapsto \sigma^* \sigma \in \mathcal{B}_k$, we thus have a 1-PS in $\mathcal{B}_k$ defined for each $\zeta \in \mathfrak{gl} (H^0 (\mathcal{E}(k))^{\vee})$ by $\exp( \zeta^* t + \zeta t)$ (note that we may choose the isomorphism $H^0 (\mathcal{E}(k)) \cong \mathbb{C}^{N_k}$ so that the standard basis for $\mathbb{C}^{N_k}$ is $I_{\mathbb{S}_k}$-orthonormal, and hence $\zeta^*$ is the $I_{\mathbb{S}_k}$-hermitian conjugate of $\zeta$).
+Recalling the isomorphism $GL(N_k,\mathbb{C}) / U(N_k) \ni \sigma \mapsto \sigma^* \sigma \in \mathcal{B}_k$, we thus have a 1-PS in $\mathcal{B}_k$ defined for each $\zeta \in \mathfrak{gl} (H^0 (\mathcal{E}(k))^{\vee})$ by $\exp( \zeta^* t + \zeta t)$ (note that we may choose the isomorphism $H^0 (\mathcal{E}(k)) \cong \mathbb{C}^{N_k}$ so that the standard basis for $\mathbb{C}^{N_k}$ is $I_{\mathbb{S}}$-orthonormal, and hence $\zeta^*$ is the $I_{\mathbb{S}}$-Hermitian conjugate of $\zeta$).
 This defines an important 1-PS of Fubini--Study metrics as follows.